Free City of Danzig (Napoleonic)

+History

-Prussia had acquired the City of Danzig in the course of the Second Partition of Poland in 1793.
+Prussia had acquired the city of Danzig (now Gdańsk, Poland) in the course of the Second Partition of Poland in 1793.
 After the defeat of King Frederick William III of Prussia at the 1806 Battle of Jena–Auerstedt, according to the Franco-Prussian Treaty of Tilsit of 9 July 1807, the territory of the free state was carved out from lands that made up part of the West Prussia province.
-It consisted of the city of Danzig (now Gdańsk, Poland) along with its rural surroundings on the mouth of Vistula including Oliva, together with the Hel Peninsula and its lighthouse as well as the southern half of the Vistula Spit up to Narmeln.
+It consisted of the city of Danzig along with its rural surroundings on the mouth of Vistula, through Oliva, together with the Hel Peninsula and its lighthouse as well as the southern half of the Vistula Spit up to Narmeln.

-The Republic was officially proclaimed on 21 July 1807, after the French troops had handed over the city on May 27.
+The Republic was officially proclaimed on 21 July 1807, after the Imperial French troops had handed over the city on May 27.
 Prussia and the Kingdom of Saxony under Frederick Augustus I, also Duke of Warsaw, were appointed guarantee powers.
 Marshal François Joseph Lefebvre, commander of the Danzig siege, received the honorific title of Duc de Danzig from the hands of Napoleon, however, the actual ruler of the city was the French governor General Jean Rapp.
 The citizens had to accommodate Napoleon's Grande Armée forces and to pay large tributes in the preparation of the French invasion of Russia in 1812.

 After the French retreat, the Imperial Russian forces laid siege to the city from late January to 29 November 1813, and the remaining c.
 40,000 French soldiers finally withdrew on 2 January 1814.
 Although the Prussian authorities made it the capital of West Prussia and the administrative centre of the Regierungsbezirk Danzig, the autonomy of the city was significantly reduced.